-Chinese historians recorded that the Hun used to teach their children how to ride on the backs of sheep, and that these children would hunt for mice and other small animals with simple, wooden bows while riding.
-(Today Mongolian boys and girls begin to learn riding between the ages of 4 and 7, though not on sheep-back, but on real horses.)
+Chinese historians recorded that the Hun used to teach their children how to ride on the backs of sheep and that these children would hunt for mice and other small animals with simple, wooden bows while riding.
+(Today Mongolian boys and girls begin to learn to ride between the ages of 4 and 7, though not on sheep-back, but on real horses.)

 The people of the steppes used to play various different gambling and “rush” games with ankle-bone-dices.
 Some of these games can be interesting from a strategic point of view as well.

 Players would flick small pieces of ankle-bones with their fingers into a remote target from a finely polished board.
 When one hit the target, he was hailed with the same ancient melody that was used to greet the winners of great archery-games.
 This popular game served as a sort of finger-work for archery, inasmuch as the players would perform the same movement with their thumbs, index- and middle fingers that was used when discharging/releasing the arrow.
 On this basis, the board was called the “bow” while the